Valve's Gabe Newell Says Only 30 SteamVR Apps Have Made $250,000+

 I'd.be happy to be wrong

+I'd say VR will be niche UNTIL we achieve a highly sophisticated brain-machine interface, and I'm talking about to the point where volunteer-motor functions are interrupted and redirected.

+Of course, at that point there will be bigger concerns..."what is reality" starts becoming one of them.

-Year One Was Good (Score:2)
+Year One Was Good (Score:3)

 Considering how brief and low-budget many of these apps are, it's not too surprising that only ~3% have made more than a quarter-million bucks.
 Many of the apps aren't even games, but 'experiences' that are either non-interactive, or are sandboxes with no rules/win condition.
 A VR game that lasts 5 hours is considered 'long' still, with ports of 2d games being nearly the only ones that are significantly longer.
-Recall that many early 2d games on the Atari or NES would only last an hour or so for a playthrou
+Recall that many early 2d games on the Atari or NES would only last an hour or so for a playthrough, if not for their difficulty.

+AAA video games have been stuck in a rut for the past 12 or so years, I think due to the standardization of controllers.
+New controller features/more buttons drove much of the development of more sophisticated games.
+I recall first seeing a PSX controller and thinking "that's too many buttons! two on each shoulder?!" but now suspect that a few more might give the industry a shot in the arm; look at how overloaded the buttons are in e.g. the Dark Souls games, and how often a context-sensitive button gets the context wrong.
+The PS2 added analog face buttons but they were then removed a generation or two later since no games figured out how to use them in a compelling fashion, although the analog triggers remained (thanks, Dreamcast!).
+Recall what new ideas came out of early mobile games from touchscreen/gyroscope controls, e.g. Angry Birds and Zenbound.

+VR makes gameplay that depends on depth perception a possibility; the 3ds was supposed to do this but it was too unstable (at first) and low-resolution to give accurate depth cues.
+Interacting with depth is made easier with the new generation of motion controllers, that are finally accurate enough to make it feel like your hands are in the game.